-Screen 1 should look like Screen 1 below.
+Screen 1 should look like Screen 1 on the next page.
 The farm number, state, and county will already be inserted for you and the cursor will be at the operator's name.

 Enter the farmer's name.
-There is no farm name, so enter \leftarrow (return/enter) to move to the address line and type the rest of the farm information, (use the sample farm information from above).
+There is no farm name, so enter ← (return/enter) to move to the address line and type the rest of the farm information, (use the sample farm information from above).